Website URL : http://www.ucu.org.uk/2296||

 December 2014: Students at alternative higher education providers have claimed taxpayer-backed financial support they were not entitled to and 20% of students were not even properly registered on a course, according to a report into alternative higher education providers released by the National Audit Office (NAO).
 See: One in five students at alternative higher education colleges was not registered for a course, says NAO report

 May 2014: With private colleges are expected to receive around £1bn of public funds next year, there have now been damaging allegations of poor standards, minimal attendance at lectures and suggestions that private colleges are recruiting students simply to access large sums of public money.

-The government has ignored repeated warnings from UCU far back as June 2010 about the lack of proper quality checks at these private institutions.
+The government ignored repeated warnings from UCU from as far back as June 2010 about the lack of proper quality checks at these private institutions.

 UCU: Campaigning on the EU-US Transatlantic Trade and Investment Partnership

 January 2014: The Transatlantic Trade and Investment Partnership (TTIP) is a proposed trade deal between the EU and the US, supposedly being pursued in the interests of free trade.
 UCU believes that it poses a profound threat to public services in general, including education, leaving them wide open not only to greater privatisation but making it harder for any future government to regulate foreign private sector companies operating in our public services.
 Click here for more and to download the full campaign briefing.